Rhyanz46/todos-vscode/README.md

-# Plan Enginering Todo View
+# Plan Engineering Todo View

 A VS Code Activity Bar view that lists todos from your backend API.

+Maintainer: ariansaputra.com
+Product home: go-routine.com

-## Configure
+## Usage
-- Default `codextodo.apiBaseUrl` is `https://go-routine.com/core`.
-You can override it in VS Code settings.
-The extension loads todos from `${apiBaseUrl}/todos`.
+- Click the Activity Bar icon “Todo” → view “Tasks”.
+- Command “Login” (panel title bar) to paste your backend token; token is validated via `/api/profile`.
+- Command “Refresh” to reload tasks for today; tasks are fetched with Bearer token.
+- Click a task to see details.
+- Command “Logout” to clear the saved token; the panel will show “Login” again.

 ## Run and develop
 - Install deps: `npm install`
 - Start watcher: `npm run watch`
 - Launch the extension: press `F5` (uses the "Run Extension" config)

-## Commands
-- `codextodo.refresh` refreshes the list from the backend.
-- `codextodo.openTodo` shows the selected todo details.